A Vindonian Community

 Please note that this wordlist is a work in progress – many new entries could eventually be added.
 And much of the etymological information has not yet been supplied…

-The PDF below contains a random list of etymological correspondences between various words in Indo-European languages (i.e. cognates).
+The PDF below contains a random list of etymological correspondences between various words in Indo-European languages (i.e. cognates), mainly Celtic, Germanic, Latin and Greek.

 Many of these etymological correspondences aren’t found in Wiktionary and some of them differ considerably from those found in Wiktionary.